Posts Tagged ‘search engine optimization’

 We hope this helps you on your journey through SEO and understanding what the pros look for when taking any SEO into consideration.

-I was recently e-mailed by one of my clients regarding an SEO company that is basically trying to sell them snake-oil and defraud them of their money.
-I hate companies like this because they prey on people who have good intentions but may not keep up with everything that comes from Google HQ or from SEOMoz.
+We were recently e-mailed by one of our clients regarding an SEO company that is basically trying to sell them snake-oil and defraud them of their money.
+We hate companies like this because they prey on people who have good intentions but may not keep up with everything that comes from Google HQ or from SEOMoz.
 Yes, the title of this is in fact “Google DOES NOT CARE about META Keywords” because they don’t and haven’t for quite some time (years to be exact).
 What is important is your META Title and META Description.
 Other search engines do care about the META Keywords and it was best said to do them anyways for “META Insurance”.
 But, again, not an important factor at all to Google.

 Below is what Matt Cutts of Google (SEO MASTER) had to say on the Google Official Webmaster Blog: